Brown marmorated stink bug and spotted wing drosophila workshop

 The BMSB Council made an application to the Environmental Protection Authority (EPA) to release the Samurai wasp to help combat a BMSB incursion should one be found in New Zealand.

 Following approval from the EPA, the Samurai wasp (Trissolcus japonicus) can now be used to fight BMSB in the event of an incursion.

 The BMSB represents one of the highest risk biosecurity threats to New Zealand.
-A few weeks ago, several industry groups including Summerfruit NZ, made an application to introduce the Samurai wasp as a biocontrol agent for this pest and a decision on this request was reached late August.
-According to EPA’s decision, the Samurai wasp may only be released in New Zealand after a stink bug invasion has been detected, and only at the location of the incursion.
+Several industry groups, including Summerfruit NZ, made an application to introduce the Samurai wasp as a biocontrol agent for this pest and a decision on this request was reached late August 2018.
+According to the EPA’s decision, the Samurai wasp may only be released in New Zealand after a stink bug invasion has been detected, and only at the location of the incursion.
 This is an extremely important achievement for horticultural industries and will be a very important tool in preparation for the effective and sustainable management of a potential BMSB incursion.

 Download the Samurai wasp Q&A here.